Accessing Long Term Care

 Personal Care Homes

-How do I access Long Term Care and Housing Services?
+How do I access Long Term Care?

 People Living in the Community - If you are living in the community, the Home Care program provides home health care services.
-Services can be requested by you (as an individual), your family, or by your doctor by calling the WRHA Home Care Intake Line at (204) 940-2655.
-Once Home Care receives a request for service, a Home Care Coordinator will meet you at home to discuss your care needs.
+Services can be requested by you (as an individual), your family, or by your doctor by calling the WRHA Home Care Intake Line at (204) 788-8330.
+After Home Care receives a request for service, a Home Care Coordinator will meet you at home to discuss your care needs.
 Based on the information gathered, the coordinator develops a care plan.
 The goal is to help you manage at home for as long as is practical.
-If other services are needed, you can access long term care and housing options through the Home Care Program.
+If other services are needed, you can access long term care options through the Home Care Program.
 You or your family member can request information from your Home Care Case Coordinator at any time.

 People in Hospital - If you become ill and are admitted to hospital, the hospital will inform the Home Care Program, and a plan is made for when you are discharged from the hospital.
 The goal is to help you return home with the support of Home Care.
 If you cannot return home, the Care Coordinator can help you access appropriate housing and care options such as Supportive Housing, Companion Care, Personal Care Home or Chronic Care Hospital placement.
 You will be assessed individually to find the best fit for you and the available care options.